 The duty, or tax rate, associated with a given shipment is dictated by the value of the shipped goods and the associated HTS code(s).
 Duties are paid to Customs and Border Protection (CBP) upon the importation of goods from foreign countries.

 If the HTS code lookup yields a percentage duty for one or more of your parts, that means you are responsible for paying that percentage of the overall value of your parts so that you can receive clearance for your shipment.
 If you don’t see the duties when you look up your HTS codes, you can double check the latest duties for each product category on the USITC website by entering your HTS code.

-The carriers Fictiv uses (FedEx) are the entities which collect the duties.
+The carrier Fictiv uses (FedEx) is the entity which collects the duties.
 You will receive an invoice from FedEx for any applicable duties.